-Meet this year’s I’m A Celebrity… Get Me Out Of Here! contestants
+Meet this year’s I’m a Celebrity… Get Me Out Of Here! contestants

 Former Lioness Alex Scott is another of the 2025 castmembers who is no stranger to reality TV, having already appeared on Strictly and the Bear Grylls series Mission Survive.

-The player-turned-pundit – who has admitted her girlfriend, pop star Jess Glynne .thinks she’s “absolutely mental” for signing up – has said she “will need to push myself to speak out around all of the different and big personalities”.
+The player-turned-pundit – who has admitted her girlfriend, pop star Jess Glynne thought she was “absolutely mental” for signing up – has said she “will need to push myself to speak out around all of the different and big personalities”.

 “Not going into myself for being the shy one will be my big challenge,” she continued.
 “People see you on TV and they assume you are outgoing, that loud person but take me to red carpets or events and I am the one in the corner going, ‘Talk to me, please give me a plus one so I don’t have to be that person who walks in on my own’.
 It’s going to be a challenge.”